Improved Streaming Algorithm for Fair $k$-Center Clustering: Post-streaming Stage of Fair -Center

 We demonstrate that Cond.~(1) holds for the $(j+1)$th iteration by induction.
-Assuming Cond.~(1) is valid for the $j$th iteration concerning $\Gamma^j$, we either remove two points or remove a point $i$ along with its degree-1 neighbors, each belonging to $\Gamma^j_1$ and $\Gamma^j_2$ respectively.
+Assume that Cond.~(1) is valid for the $j$th iteration concerning $\Gamma^j$.
+Then, we either remove two points or remove a point $i$ along with its degree-1 neighbors.
 Consequently, after this removal, it follows that:

 where the first inequality is due to the removal of at least one point from both $\Gamma^j_1$ and $\Gamma^j_2$ in every iteration.
 The second inequality is derived from our inductive assumption.
 The third inequality arises because, on one hand, we add one point to $C^{j}$ to form $C^{j+1}$, and on the other hand, according to the algorithm, the removal of points from $G$ does not result in new points of degree 0 in the auxiliary graph $G$.
 Hence, Cond.~(1) is also true for the $(j+1)$th iteration.